nlamirault/moby-nats-logdriver/README.md

 docker plugin enable nlamirault/nats-logdriver:latest
 ```
 Now it's installed!
 To use the log driver for a given container, use the `--logdriver` flag.
 For example, to start the hello-world
-container with all of it's logs being sent to Kafka, run the command:
+container with all of it's logs being sent to Nats, run the command:
 ```
 docker run --log-driver nlamirault/nats-logdriver:latest hello-world
 ```